Deciding how to learn Chinese vocabulary is one of the most impactful decisions a student must make.

 Spaced repetition algorithms track every word you learn, and then schedule reviews after ever-increasing intervals as your overall familiarity with each word grows.

-A common concern of students who haven’t yet fallen in love with spaced repetition is that they will spend too much time reviewing.
+A common concern of students who haven’t yet fallen in love with spaced repetition for learning Chinese vocabulary is that they will spend too much time reviewing.

 But the reality is the precise opposite: because your reviews are timed to occur only when you’re at risk of forgetting something, spaced repetition algorithms enable you to spend the least amount of time reviewing, while still keeping your memories strong.